Mahil Gaila: Embracing Sikhism

 While Mahals, descendants of Indo-Scythian stock, followed no particular belief system, they observed customs, rituals and rites of the dominant Hindu population.
 When the Mahals embraced Sikhism is unknown.
 It is highly probable that Bihari, great-great-grandson of Rawal, a contemporary of Guru Gobind Singh, may have been the first of the clan to adopt the Sikh faith.
-He was drawn to the faith like hundreds of thousands of Jat peasants who embraced the faith captivated by Guru's doctrine of rectitude and egalitarianism.
+He was drawn to the faith like hundreds of thousands of Jat peasants in the Punjab who embraced the faith captivated by Guru's doctrine of rectitude and egalitarianism.

 Misldar

-The village lay not too distant from the route along which, between 1748–1767 BCE, Afghan Chieftain Ahmed Shah Abdali marched his forces on pillaging incursions of northern India.
+The village lay not too distant from the route along which, between 1748–1767 BCE, Afghan King Ahmed Shah Abdali marched his forces on pillaging incursions of northern India.

 During 18th century Sikhs had formed twelve highly mobile guerrilla bands or jathas (misls), garrisoned in mountain and forest fastnesses, and although they owned no territory they had carved between themselves spheres of control.
-They lived on pillage of Mogul treasury and were chief irritants to Abdali whose booty-laden Afghan caravans they ambushed and looted.
+They lived on pillage of Mughal treasury and were chief irritants to Durrani whose booty-laden Afghan caravans they ambushed and looted.

 The village was within the ambit of sphere of control of the Dallewalia misl.
 Dallewalia misl, one of the twelve misls, was founded by Sardar Gulab Singh of Dalewal village, situated about 20 Km south-west of Banga and about 15 Km south of Phagwara.

 Bahal Singh great-great-great-grandson of Bihari, who led his own squad, was one of the sardars in the Dallewalia misl.